 The extractive resources technology program is designed to provide the student with the knowledge and skills required for employment in the petroleum and natural gas industries.
-The program gives the student a broad range of skills that are essential for technicians who want to work in the petroleum and natural gas service, production, transportation, and refining industries.
-Students can receive a two-year Associate of Applied Science degree or a one-year certificate in the area of extractive resources technology.
+The program gives the students a broad range of skills that are essential for technicians who want to work in the petroleum and natural gas service, production, transportation, and refining industries.
+Students can receive a two-year associate of applied science degree or a one-year certificate in the area of extractive resources technology.